mnlipp/jdrupes-httpcodec/overview.md

 receive buffer is rather small and the header rather big, it may take several decoder invocations before a header becomes available.

-Sometimes, HTTP requires a provisional feedback to be sent after receiving the message header.
+Sometimes, a protocol requires a provisional feedback to be sent after receiving the message header.
 Because the decoder cannot send this feedback itself, it provides the message to be sent in such cases with {@link org.jdrupes.httpcodec.Decoder.Result#response()}.

 If a received message violates the protocol or represents